 The trail system at Wasaga Beach Provincial Park is truly a rare find.
 Well over 50 km of hiking trails can be accessed from the Wasaga Nordic & Trail Centre.
 The winter ski trails can be utilized during the summer for your hiking pleasure.
 Please note that trails are NOT maintained during the spring/summer/fall seasons.
 The Adventure Map: Wasaga Beach Provincial Park(available for purchase at the Welcome Centre/Nancy Island Historic Site) provides a map of the trail system through the park.

 Among the highlights of these trails will be your journey through one of the rarest ecosystems in Canada – the pine-oak savannah.
 This ecosystem is globally imperilled due to development and the lack of natural fires.
 It is characterized as an open forest of oak and pine intermixed with prairie plants.
-Plants such as Butterfly Weed, New Jersey Tea, Big Bluestem and Little Bluestem are all species to look for when in these special places.
-The Pine Trail Guidebook provides more information about pine-oak savannah.
+Plants such as Butterfly Weed, New Jersey Tea, Big Bluestem, and Little Bluestem are all species to look for when in these special places.
+The Pine Trail Guidebook (available for purchase at the Welcome Centre/Nancy Island Historic Site) provides more information about pine-oak savannah.

 Harold Culham Memorial Bicycle Trail

-The Town of Wasaga Beach and Wasaga Beach Provincial Park, along with the Ganaraska Hiking Club, the Heathly Community Network and a number of i9ndividuals, have arranged for a granite monument to be installed at Schooner Town Heritage Site in memory of Harold Culham, who passed in 2012.
-The monument will permanently mark the trailhead of the newly dedicated Harold Culham Memorial Bicycle Trail.
+The Harold Culham Memorial Bicycle Trail can be accessed at Schooner Town Heritage Site.
+The Town of Wasaga Beach and Wasaga Beach Provincial Park, along with the Ganaraska Hiking Club, the Healthy Community Network, and a number of individuals installed a granite monument at Schooner Town Heritage Site in memory of Harold Culham, who passed in 2012.
 The Trail dedication took place on June 1st, 2013 on International Trails Day.